Estate Ferguson Vineyard

 Ferguson Vineyard is part of the SeVein vineyard development surrounding our Estate Seven Hills Vineyard.
 This prime piece of ground was strategically selected with an appreciation for the property’s natural strengths.
 At an elevation of 1,300 to 1,450 feet, the cold air drainage around the site is excellent.
 Above the ice-age flood silts, the soil is a thin mantle of wind-blown loess overlying fractured basalt.
 The loess soils at Ferguson are classified as Walla Walla silt loam.
 At the highest elevation, the soil depth is only 2 to 3 feet, such that the vine roots penetrate deep into the basalt providing a complex array of rich minerals.
 This rock formation is partially exposed, revealing a quarry of fractured basalt which we refer to as The Ferguson Wall.
 Mixed layers of multiple lava flows are woven together in a puzzle-like pattern, intersected with veins of calcium carbonate leaching deep into the basalt.
 This ridge-line vineyard site is windy, putting stress on shoot development and contributing to thicker berry skins.
-17.4 acres were planted 2008 and 2009 in a multi-clone mix of Cabernet Sauvignon, Merlot, and smaller quantities of Cabernet Franc, Malbec, and Syrah.
+17.4 acres were planted 2008 and 2009 in a multi-clone mix of Cabernet Sauvignon, Merlot, and smaller quantities of Cabernet Franc, and Malbec.
 In 2016 an additional 12.6 acres were planted in mostly Bordeaux varietals including new clones and the addition of Petit Verdot.
-An additional planting of 12 acres including Rhone varieties will take place prior to 2020.
+An additional 12 acres are currently being planted.

 Our best sustainable farming practices were fully implemented in preparing and planting Ferguson.
 Two years prior to planting, we grew a series of green crops of spring oats, Sudan grass, Austrian peas, mustard, and arugula; plowing each crop back into the soil.
 After cross-ripping the entire acreage, we added a complex mix of organic compost and other nutritional supplements to help restore soil humus and minerals.
 Finally, compost tea and worm castings were added to rejuvenate a diverse mix of beneficial microorganisms enhancing the natural soil biology.